-Since I have been on the topic of Adrenal Fatigue (see this post & this one), this week I thought I’d post my favorite type of exercise when one is dealing with adrenal fatigue.
+Since I have been on the topic of Adrenal Fatigue (see this post and this one), this week I thought I’d post my favorite type of exercise when one is dealing with adrenal fatigue.
 Yoga.
 Dating back over 5000 years, yoga is the oldest form or practice of self-development.
-It is widely known and used as a way to bring together the mind, body and soul.
+It is widely known and used as a way to bring together the mind, body, and soul.
 Through deep breathing, relaxation, meditation, stretching and movement, yoga is a gentle way to gain overall peace of mind as well as achieve fitness.
 The benefits of yoga to the body are numerous.

 Yoga’s Effects On the Body:

 The following is only a partial list of yoga’s benefits:

 - sound sleep

 - allergy and asthma symptom relief

 - smoking cessation help